hroncok/snapz/README.md

 This could lead to various errors while printing and you have to be sure to snap the STL object to Z = 0.
 While there are GUI tools that can do that, snapz aims for command line utility.

+It's very simple.
+Snapz would be a script if it wouldn't depend on a C library.
+It does exactly one thing and has only one feature.
+It snaps the given STL file to zero Z coordinate.

 Compile
 -------